unfoldingWord-box3/desktop-app-template/README.md

     - Consider also if you need to delete ~/pankosmia_working first.
    - You'll want to restart the server if deleting ~/pankosmia_working after starting the server.
 To restart, exit the terminal window where the server is running the run the `run` script<sup><b>(1)</b></sup> again.
    - Only one instance of the server can be running at a time.<sup><b>(3)</b></sup>
+ - Client development: Manually build the client(s) changed, stop the server it is is running, then start the server (`run`).
+The `run` script will re-assemble the environment to include your build.
  - To generate a release package for the OS you are using, edit the version number for the release in `app_config.env` then run<sup><b>(1)</b></sup> the `bundle_...` script.

 ## Maintenance: